 Live Weight vs. Carcass Weight

-When buying a whole cow, understanding weight measurements is essential.
-The live weight is the total weight of the animal before slaughter, which can vary significantly based on the breed and condition.
-For example, a typical cow may weigh around 1,200 pounds live.
+When you’re in the market for a whole cow, it’s super important to get weight measurements right.
+The live weight is the cow’s total weight before it’s slaughtered, which can vary a lot with the breed and condition.
+An average cow could weigh about 1,200 pounds live.

 Dressing Percentage Calculation

-For example, if a cow has a live weight of 1,200 pounds and a carcass weight of 720 pounds, the dressing percentage would be:
+For instance, if a cow’s live weight is 1,200 pounds and the carcass weight is 720 pounds, the dressing percentage would be:

 Pricing Structure in Whole Cow Purchasing